Overview

 Architecture

-- The Agent Server (Python process) holds sensitive credentials and makes
+OpenHands uses a split architecture where:- The Agent Server (Python process) holds sensitive credentials and makes LLM API calls

-- The Sandbox (isolated container or process) executes agent-requested
+- The Sandbox (isolated container or process) executes agent-requested commands without access to credentials

 Protection Mechanisms